NebulaServices/Nebula/README.md

 * Click the Edit Channel button.
 * Click Integrations
 * Click create web hook and copy the URL.
-* Paste it under the webhook_url section in the deployment configuration.
+* Paste it under the `webhook_url` section in the deployment configuration.

 #### SMTP Setup Instructions
-* Set smtp_verification to true.
+* Set `smtp_verification` to true.
 * Change `to_email` to the email address you want the codes to be sent to.
 * Change `sendFromEmail to the email address that is going to send the codes.
-* Get the host, port from your email provider's documentation.
+* Get the host and port from your email provider's documentation.
 * Fill in your username and password under the `user` and `pass` section under auth.